-Businesses with turnover in the upper quartile of the turnover distribution on structural business survey returns identified as partially or wholly environment-related based on their economic activity description stored on the CSO's Business Register.
+Enterprises with turnover in the upper quartile of the turnover distribution on Structural Business Statistics survey returns identified as partially or wholly environment-related based on their economic activity description stored on the CSO's Central Business Register.

 20.3.4.
 Data Capture